notadeejay/rbc-training/data/Week 6 Day 1/07__Search by User Input__Exercise.md

 ## Tasks

 - Collect the user input (or user selection), and save it to a variable
-- Edit your code so your saved user input is added to the url you're using in your GET request.
+- Edit your code so your saved user input is added to the URL you're using in your GET request
-- `console.log` the response and using your chrome developer tools and double check that the response matches the values you're inputting into the search bar
+- `console.log` the response and, using the Chrome Developer Tools, double check that the response matches the values you're inputting into the search bar

-## Tips & Tricks
+## jQuery and JavaScript reference

 #### Concatenating strings